rishabh-malik/Hacktoberfest-2018/README.md

 # Guidelines
 1. Create a folder for a programming language.
-2. Add algorithms to that folder for
+2. Add algorithms to that folder for that particular programming language.

 # Getting Started